charlpcronje/tips.docs.cronje.me/src/clearSpace.md

 rm -rf /var/cache/yum
 ```

 Also, when you accidentally run yum through a regular user (forgot sudo), yum will create user-cache.
-So let’s delete that too:
+So lets delete that too:

 ```sh
 rm -rf /var/tmp/yum-*